Beerseekers/AdvancedNLPUTS2025/README.md

 # AdvancedNLPUTS2025
 Detecting AI-Generated Text with Transformer Fine-Tuning This project explores multiple transformer-based approaches for detecting AI-generated text, integrating fine-tuning and model distillation within a unified NLP pipeline.
-Us- ing the public AI vs Human Text dataset, which contains over 480,000 labeled samples, we train and evaluate three complementary architectures: MiniDeBERTa (microsoft/deberta- v3-small), DistilBERT (distilbert-base-uncased), and a full BERT-base (bert-base-uncased) model whose knowledge is subsequently distilled into a lightweight student network.
+Using the public AI vs Human Text dataset, which contains over 480,000 labeled samples, we train and evaluate three complementary architectures: MiniDeBERTa (microsoft/deberta- v3-small), DistilBERT (distilbert-base-uncased), and a full BERT-base (bert-base-uncased) model whose knowledge is subsequently distilled into a lightweight student network.
 The